Written By:Adam H. Rosenblum

 A foreigner living in the U.S. who is convicted of a crime may need both a waiver and an expungement, depending on the circumstances.
 For example, a person who already has his/her green card and does not plan to apply for citizenship can get an expungement to avoid the stigma and other consequences of a criminal record.
 However, a person who is a U.S. visa holder and intends to apply for a green card should seriously consider both.

 Who Should I Contact for Help With Expunging A Criminal Record Or Obtaining a Waiver?

 If you or a loved one is concerned about the impact that a criminal conviction will have on one’s immigration status, you need help from an attorney experienced in such matters.
-The lawyers of the Rosenblum Law Firm have helped foreign nationals and legal residents with all manner of legal matters, including criminal defense, expunging criminal records, and more.
-Email the Rosenblum Law Firm or call 888-815-3649 today for a free consultation about your case.
+The lawyers of the Rosenblum Law have helped foreign nationals and legal residents with all manner of legal matters, including criminal defense, expunging criminal records, and more.
+Email Rosenblum Law or call 888-815-3649 today for a free consultation about your case.

 Adam H. Rosenblum (Mar 28, 2019).
 Can a Foreigner Expunge a NJ Criminal Record?.
 Rosenblum Law Firm, https://rosenblumlaw.com/our-services/expungements-in-new-jersey/foreigners/

 Adam H. Rosenblum "Can a Foreigner Expunge a NJ Criminal Record?".
 Rosenblum Law Firm, Mar 28, 2019. https://rosenblumlaw.com/our-services/expungements-in-new-jersey/foreigners/